mrvnthss/brightness-discrimination-2afc/README.md

     </figure>
 </p>

-As indicated, the presentation duration of the fixation cross only varies between trials to fight fatigue by avoiding perfect timing anticipation due to a rhythmic stimulus-response pattern.
+As indicated, the presentation duration of the fixation cross (prior to the presentation of the stimuli) varies between trials to fight fatigue by avoiding perfect timing anticipation due to a rhythmic stimulus-response pattern.
 For each trial, the duration is sampled randomly from a continuous uniform distribution whose parameters (500 ms and 2,000 ms in the example above) can be chosen by the experimenter.

 Right now, there is *no* time limit for a response after the stimuli have been presented.
 Hence, the time participants take to respond is currently *not* being collected either.